 So why do so many house sales fall through?

-House sales fall through for many reasons, including a poor survey, financial issues, a break in the chain or simply the buyer or seller changing their mind.
+House sales fall through for many reasons, including a poor survey, financial issues, the chain collapsing elsewhere, or simply the buyer or seller changing their mind.
 In England and Wales, you are not legally committed to the sale until contracts have been exchanged, so there is nothing to stop the sale falling through before this.

 In this article we will take a look at: